asfernandes/firebird-vcpkg-registry/README.md

      ]
    }
    ```
-   alternatively, this project can be used as an overlay declared in `vcpkg-configuration.json`:
+   Alternatively, this project can be used as an overlay declared in `vcpkg-configuration.json`:
    ```json
    {
 	 "overlay-ports": [